crowdfavorite/gem-capistrano-wp/README.md

 may be useful for more limited exclusions - for instance, a file that can be deleted but should never be changed if it remains present.

+### Enhanced :git capistrano scm module

+capistrano-wp includes a slight enhancement to the `:git` scm module.
+The one shipped with Capistrano 2 does not gracefully handle submodules being removed in the repo; they stick around in the cached copy.

+The enhancement gives an extra -f to `git clean` to induce it to remove the submodule detritus, and also runs the clean in every submodule (with `git submodule foreach`).

 ## Development